Every year that we’ve gardened here in Interior Alaska, we’ve gained more knowledge about just how far you can push cold climate gardening.

 Frost cloth is a valuable thing to have in your garden kit.
 It’s an insurance plan for when things don’t quite work out as planned.
 It will protect your plants against the unexpected frosts, should they occur.

-We recommend having a roll of frost cloth for emergency purposes.
+We recommend having a roll (or few) of frost cloth for emergency purposes.
 If you don’t have actual frost cloth, a simple light colored sheet will offer similar protection.

 You often don’t get much notice about these late frosts, so it always pays to keep an eye on the weather.